 “Heritology” is a word we’ve made up – a combination of Heritage and Technology

-We have workshops that are suitable for 8-14 year old students and can work around your busy and tight schedules which tie in with the curriculum.
+We have classroom sessions that are suitable for 8-14 year old students and can work around your busy and tight schedules which tie in with the curriculum.

 The technology we incorporate could include: